mweagle/Sparta/content/docs/intro_example/step2.md

 ## Package

 The end result of the package phase is a ZIP archive containing everything needed to deploy your service.
-This includes the NodeJS proxy entries that forward AWS Lambda requests to your **Go** binary HTTP-based handler.
+This includes the NodeJS proxy entries that forward AWS Lambda requests to your **go** binary HTTP-based handler.
 It also includes core [google-protobuf](https://www.npmjs.com/package/google-protobuf) to handle de/serializing events to your application.
 You can see these additional resources being included if you enable `--level debug` verbosity on the command line.

 ## Upload Archive To S3